Our Review Process

 - Milk and dairy products: Skim milk, low-fat curd, cottage cheese

-Apples, oranges, muskmelon, kiwi, pears, grapes, cherries
+Apples, oranges, muskmelon, kiwi, pears, grapes, cherries.
+Also know about pp blood sugar

 Green leafy vegetables, ladies finger, all types of gourd-bitter gourd, ridge gourd, bottle gourd, snake gourd, etc.